kljr/SpringboardVM/README.md

 Clone this repository.

-If you want to create additional Springboard sites besides the two default sites, copy config/example.local.config.yml to config/local.config.yml and edit as you see fit.

 Run `composer update`

 After the update completes, run `vagrant up`.

 The first time running vagrant will take a while.
-After all processes complete successfully you can view the DruVMoser dashboard at http://dashboard.druvmoser.dev.
+After all processes complete successfully you can view the DruVMoser dashboard at http://dashboard.druv.dev.

+After the initial install, if you want to create additional Springboard sites besides the two default sites, copy config/example.local.config.yml to config/local.config.yml and edit as you see fit.
+ Then run `scripts/make-sb.sh` and `scripts/druv-provision.sh` in that order.

 ## What does DruVMoser do?